Head of Consultancy UK

 Using Service Personas means you can manage expectations better and get a clear grasp of what your different customers want from your Services.
 Accounting Adam may have slightly different service expectations than Events Eve, for example.
 Figure out what these differences are, and create optimised Customer Journeys for their Service Requests.

 Daunting?
 You can easily start this process with one or two personas that you consider your main ones.
 But as you develop them, make sure to not just focus on the extremes.
-It’s a very easy trap to fall into to look at the users most similar to you in terms of behaviour and needs, as well as the ones most different from you.
+It’s very easy to fall into the trap of looking at the users most similar to you in terms of behaviour and needs, as well as the ones most different from you.
 Don’t forget about the crowd in the middle.
 In the end, they will constitute the majority of your audience and should definitely be catered to.

 3. Speak your customers' language

 Remember that not everyone speaks your internal lingo.
 Many people will not understand you if you get too technical.
 In fact, your users may in some cases not even inherently know what service they are looking for when something goes wrong.
 Speaking your customers' language and making it easy for them to quickly understand what it is they need, will do a lot for the perceived quality of your Service Delivery.